Toulouse Metro: Tramway: Lines T1 and T2

 Line T2 opened in 2015 as a branch of line T1.
-Both lines have a common section from southern terminus Palais de Justice to Ancely.
-Then, line T2 goes toward Toulouse Blagnac airport.
+Both lines had a common section from southern terminus Palais de Justice to Ancely.
+Then, line T2 goes towards the Toulouse Blagnac airport.
+Line T2 was closed in 2023 in order to construct the Aeroport Express line.

 Technology

 Lines A and B are automatic metro lines, which use VAL technology built by Matra, now part of Siemens Transportation Systems.

-13 of the 18 stations on line A are 52 m long and can therefore handle four-car trains.
+Since the upgrade, all of the 18 stations on line A are 52 m long and can therefore handle four-car trains.
 Platform screen doors separate the platforms from the tracks and are synchronised with the doors of the trains.
 Therefore, each platform must be absolutely straight.
 Each two-car set can accommodate from 150 to 220 people.

 The trains have rubber tyres and use a third rail 750 V direct current electric supply.
 They can climb slopes of up to 7%, reach a top speed of approximately 60 km/h, and can operate on the line at a maximum frequency of 65 seconds.

 A central control centre regulates the network and ensures its safety and can take control of trains remotely in the event of an incident or a breakdown.

 Currently, two types of rolling stock are in circulation: VAL 206 and VAL 208.
+In total, 116 trains serve the network.
 The name of the next station is announced just before each stop and just after the departure from the preceding station.
 In VAL 208 trains, the name of the next station and its connections are shown in each car on a panel of LEDs.

 Future plans

+Abandoned plans

-Until 2014, extensions to the tram line were planned, to Grand Rond and to Beauzelle.
+Until 2014, an extension of the tram line to Grand Rond was planned.
 Another tram line would have also been built in time for the arrival of the LGV Bordeaux–Toulouse.
 The project has been canceled in 2014 due to the change of leadership of the city in favor of the new metro line.
+Extensions to Saint-Orens and Plaisance-du-Touch were also envisioned but they were canceled in 2010 and replaced by bus lines.